-While many Access Fixtures tennis courts, basketball courts, and other sports court lighting packages include poles, the poles in these standard packages may not suffice for your location.
+While many Access Fixtures tennis courts, basketball courts, and other LED sports lighting packages include poles, the poles in these standard packages may not suffice for your location.
 Why?
 First and foremost, luminaire or pole assemblies must be designed to ensure structural integrity during wind conditions specific to your location.
 Standard flood, area, or sports lighting packages from Access Fixtures are designed to meet 90 MPH wind speed requirements, though this threshold may need to be higher if you are located near the coast or in a particularly windy area.
 It is crucial that you consider your wind speed zone to make sure your fixtures and poles are equipped for your project.
 Other factors to consider when making your light pole selection are the types of luminaire you’re using, the quantity of those luminaries, and local building codes.
 Let’s explore the aspects of flood and area light pole selection and how to get it done right.

 How the Type and Quantity of Luminaires Affect Light Pole Selection